Davidcor89-lip6/b4mesh/README.md

 means that you forget the "sudo" ;)

- + -i : indicates the IP the the Green Communication network (their is a auto detection that can failed)
+ + -i : indicates the IP the the Green Communication network (their is a auto detection that can failed).
  + -p : indicates the used port to communicate (5000 by default).
 In fact, the port number and the port number +1 is used (ex.
 5000 and 5001).
  + -r : desactives the autogeneration of transaction inside B4Mesh and open a local endpoint to register transactions from outside this program.